finbarrtimbers/finbarrtimbers.github.io/index.md

 permalink: /
 ---

 I currently live in Alberta.
+I will be working at [Midjourney](https://midjourney.com/) come April.
 I used to work at [DeepMind](www.deepmind.com).
 I studied at the LSE and the University of Alberta.

 <!--I'm currently looking for a job, so please reach out if you are looking to hire a senior research engineer, preferably working on generative AI (of any kind: images, language, whatever).
 I'm currently only looking at remote opportunities, unfortunately.-->